Mainstreaming Disaster Resilience Into The Nip Projects Banner –

 Implementing Partner: Build Change

-Guided by the Department of Economic Affairs, Ministry of Finance, it examines Model Concessional Agreements, Standardized Bidding Documents, and policy frameworks.
+Guided by the Department of Economic Affairs, it reviews Model Concession Agreements, bidding documents, and policy frameworks.

 CDRI funding